-Pfizer-BioNTech COVID-19 vaccine: FDA approved an amendment to the EUA for Pfizer-BioNTech COVID-19 vaccine extending the expiration dates of COVID-19 Vaccine from six to nine months.
-Cartons and vials of Pfizer-BioNTech COVID-19 Vaccine with an expiry date of August 2021 through February 2022 printed on the label may remain in use for 3 months beyond the printed date as long as authorized storage conditions between -90°C to -60°C (-130°F to -76°F)

-have been maintained.
+• Pfizer-BioNTech COVID-19 vaccine: Cartons and vials of Pfizer-BioNTech COVID-19 Vaccine with an expiry date of August 2021 through February 2022 printed on the label may remain in use for 3 months beyond the printed date as long as authorized storage conditions between -90°C to - 60°C (-130°F to -76°F) have been maintained.
 Please note: the ultra-cold temperature range has been broadened to include -90° C (-130°F).
 Frozen vials stored at -25°C to -15°C and refrigerated vials (2°C to 8°C) are NOT eligible for a three-month use extension.
 Updated expiry dates for vaccine maintained in ultra-cold storage are shown below.
 The extended expiration date is effective immediately for all currently available batches that have not yet expired.
 NOTE: Expiration dates extension does NOT apply to vials dated July 2021 and earlier.